 Mayo Clinic specializes in treating people with difficult cases of C. difficile infection who haven't responded to standard medical treatments or who have developed complications such as an inflamed colon.
 The Division of Gastroenterology and Hepatology at Mayo Clinic in Minnesota and Florida has C. difficile clinics that specialize in treating people with C. difficile infection.
 The C. difficile clinic in Arizona is in the Department of Infectious Diseases.

 Your Mayo Clinic care team

-Mayo Clinic uses a multidisciplinary team approach to evaluation and management of C. difficile infection with a team that includes doctors, nurses, study coordinators and laboratory personnel.
+Mayo Clinic uses a multidisciplinary team approach to evaluation and management of C. difficile infection.
+The team includes doctors, nurses, study coordinators and laboratory personnel.
 Doctors who specialize in digestive and infectious diseases work closely with laboratory medicine specialists and scientists specializing in the gut microbiome and individualized medicine to diagnose and treat your condition.

 Advanced diagnosis and treatment

 For recurrent or stubborn C. difficile infections, fecal microbiota transplant (FMT) has been performed at Mayo Clinic with an overall high success rate.
-FMT therapy involves infusing healthy donor stools into people with C. difficile infections.
+FMT therapy involves putting healthy donors' stools into people with C. difficile infections.
 Mayo Clinic performs extensive testing of donors and recipients before doing the procedure and offers the choice of family or standard donors.
-Because donor testing typically isn't covered by insurance, Mayo Clinic has a standard donor pool to help reduce the cost to potential recipients.
+Because donor testing often isn't covered by insurance, Mayo Clinic has a standard donor pool to help cut the cost to potential recipients.
 Mayo Clinic also participates in clinical trials that are studying enema and capsule formulations for FMT.

 Expertise and rankings